5 Ways Travel Nurses Make a Positive Impact on Hospitals

-Inadequate nurse staffing levels lead to higher rates of falls, hospital readmissions, and patient mortality due to surgical complications.
+Inadequate nurse staffing levels lead to higher falls, hospital readmissions, and patient mortality due to surgical complications.

 Travel nurses benefit the patient.
-When hospitals use travel nurses as part of the solution to staffing needs, patients have better quality of care.
+When hospitals use travel nurses as part of staffing needs, patients have a better quality of care.

 Nurses make up the largest clinical population in hospitals.
 This equates to a large portion of operating dollars being used to pay nurse salaries.
 It is a common reaction during budget talks to suggest decreasing nurse hours and subsequent costs.